manu72/ghostwriter/README.md

 - Collect and structure a small dataset of writing samples, or create authors based on historical figures.
 - Fine-tune an existing large language model (LLM) into a personal voice or author.
 - Generate content that reflects their voice: blog posts, articles, essays, or even books.
+- Have conversations with their fine-tuned author, maintaining context and memory across sessions.
+- Manage persistent chat sessions with save, resume, and export capabilities.
 - Provide feedback on drafts and see the author evolve continuously.

 ---